First 10 Weeks- New Rider Training Program

 The First 10 Weeks Training program is a series of sessions designed to give the brand new "Novice" level rider more confidence on the track.
 The program is a series of ten 1-hour sessions each focusing on one important skill needed to be a competative BMX racer.

-The first two sessions, Intro to BMX I & 2 are offered each week on an alternating schedule and are fee to USA BMX Novice proficiency riders.
+The first two sessions, Intro to BMX I & 2 are offered each week on an alternating schedule and are free to USA BMX Novice proficiency riders.
 It is recommended that those who have never raced, complete these two sessions before attemping the one of the eight skill specific sessions.
 One skill specific session is offered each week.
 The skill sessions can be purchased at the track.
 The cost is $80 per block of 4 sessions.
 A rider can take the skill specific sessions in any order.
-Check our Schedule for dates and times.
+We schedule these clinics for the Mondays when Palm Beach County Schools are in SESSION.
+Please double check Facebook or Check our Schedule for dates and times.

 Below you will find a brief outline of each session.
 For more detailed information about the First 10 Weeks program and the Coach click here.